siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Preface.md

 Throughout this book, we call that substrate **energy**.

 All that is required to recover known physics is the concept of energy.
-Static energy would be inert and could not be experienced.
+Static energy, in the sense developed in what follows, would be inert and could not be experienced.
 What reaches us are the effects of its redistribution.
 By registering those effects, as in experiment, we infer its continuous flow.